Skip to main content

 When you do peel off (and you should when you start climbing harder) you want to look down and try to predict where you will land.
 This will help you get your feet in front of you when you swing back into the wall.
 Aim to keep your legs relaxed so that they soften the impact.
 As for your arms, keep these out to the side.
 Having them in this position is better for maintaining balance and will help you avoid scraping them on the rock.
 Only push off if you need to clear a ledge and you know your belayer has given you enough rope.

-belayer giving soft catch
+belayer giving a climber a soft catch

 It’s worth shouting ‘falling’ to alert your belayer if he doesn’t already have his eyes on you, but don’t shout ‘take’.
 If a belayer hears ‘take,’ he’s likely to step back and weight the rope more heavily.
 This can bring the falling climber into the wall harder than is necessary, raising the risk of an injury.
 What you want is a soft catch, something I go into in greater detail in my article on how to get comfortable falling.